MlleFabulous/DA387ALaborationer/README.md

 #7 Graphical User Interface (GUI) is done, modifies may come.

 #8 Navigation in P2WeatherChannel work well and working on Volley requests and async requests.

+#9 Work done on mapsFragment and apiFragment. mapsFragment is done for now and apiFragment is WIP.